A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Finite Volume Method

 As mentioned above, the numerical flux function is the crucial point of the finite volume method and determines the order of accuracy.
 The numerical flux function can be written in the general form

 with the dissipation matrix $D$.
 This matrix depends on the left and right adjoint states and determines the form of the numerical flux function $\hat f$.

-In order to discuss different Riemann Solvers, we need the Jacobian matrix $A(U) =\partial f/\partial U$ and some information on its characteristics.
-If the flux Jacobian is not available, let us assume there exists a Roe Matrix $\tilde A$ satisfying $\tilde A(U_L, U_R) (U_L-U_R) = F(U_L) - F(U_R)$.
-From now on, we write $\tilde{A}$ even though it might simplify to $A$. \\ We will introduce some notations which are useful for the following discussions of Riemann solvers.
+The discussion of different Riemann Solvers is easier in the quasi-linear formulation involving the flux Jacobian $A(U) =\partial f/\partial U$ and some information on its characteristics.
+If the flux Jacobian is not available, we assume there exists a Roe Matrix $\tilde A$ satisfying $\tilde A(U_L, U_R) (U_L-U_R) = F(U_L) - F(U_R)$ amongst other properties \cite{Roe1981}.
+From now on, we write $\tilde{A}$ even though the flux Jacobian $A$ might exist.

+We introduce some notation which is useful for the following discussions on Riemann solvers.
 Let us define the maximal and minimal eigenvalues of $\tilde{A}(U)$ by

 The eigenvalues of $\tilde{A}(U)$ are also called the characteristic speeds of the corresponding system.
-From Eq.~\eqref{eq:minmaxeigenvalues} it follows that the spectral radius, or globally fastest wave speed, at $U$ is given by
+From Eq.~\eqref{eq:minmaxeigenvalues} it follows that the spectral radius at $U$ is given by

+We would like to point out that for general non-linear systems of equations, discontinuities propagate with wave speeds which are not equal to the eigenvalues.
+However, for $\|U_L-U_R\|$ sufficiently small we can assume that discontinuities propagate at the constant characteristic speeds $\lambda_i$ \cite{LeVeque1992}.
+Therefore, from now on we will use the terms 'wave speed' and 'characteristic speed' interchangeably and we identify the globally fastest wave speed with the spectral radius $\bar\lambda$.

-The dissipation matrix $D$ depends on the left and right states $U_L$ and $U_R$, respectively, therefore, $D$ also depends on characteristics of the flux Jacobian.
+The dissipation matrix $D$ depends on the left and right states $U_L$ and $U_R$, respectively.
+Therefore, $D$ also depends on characteristics of the flux Jacobian.
 As mentioned above, the flux Jacobian can be diagonalized as $\tilde{A}(U)=T(U)\,\Lambda(U)\,T(U)^{-1}$, where $\Lambda(U)$ is the eigenvalue matrix $\Lambda(U)=\text{diag}(\lambda_1(U),\ldots,\lambda_N(U))$, $\lambda_1<\lambda_2<\ldots<\lambda_N$ and $T(U)$ the corresponding eigenvector matrix.

 Since the dissipation matrix $D$ is a function of the flux Jacobian $\tilde{A}$, it can be shown that